elexis/elexis-environment/README.md

 `./ee system cmd up -d --build` will instantiate all containers. `./ee system cmd ps` shows the current state of all containers.

 Please see [notes](docs/notes.md) for FAQs and remarks.

+### Caveat

+* Rocketchat: The custom oauth keycloak gets already configured, but it needs to be manually added by admin logging in and adding custom oauth `Keycloak`.
+See https://github.com/RocketChat/docs/issues/790.

 # Operation